Fox Sports (Australia): History

-Early years

 Launch

 Fox Sports started life as the Premier Sports Network (later just Premier Sports) as the only fully operational local channel at the launch of Australia's first pay-television service, Galaxy.
 Premier Sports' backers included American company Prime International, which later became part of Liberty Media.
 The service was launched at 16:00 on 26 January 1995 in Sydney, and made a name for itself, securing the rights to Australia's cricket tour of the West Indies.
 Previously Australian cricket tours had been covered on the Nine Network on free-to-air, and Nine tried to stop the broadcast under Australia's anti-siphoning rules, which state that certain popular sporting events cannot be screened exclusively on pay television.
 PSN signed a deal with Network 10 to share the broadcast rights.

 Foxtel launch

 When Foxtel launched its cable service later that year, PSN was included as part of the package.
 Between 1995 and 2010, Fox Sports aired National Basketball League (NBL) games.
 On 1 March 1996, PSN was relaunched as Fox Sports Australia, to coincide with the new Super 12 rugby union competition and the proposed launch of the Super League.

 In 1997 a secondary channel was launched on Foxtel to carry broadcasts of the new Super League competition.
 Fox Sports and its chief competitor, Sports Australia shared the rights to NRL broadcasts as a result of the legal settlement in the Super League war.
 The channel on Foxtel was later relaunched as Fox Sports Two, at first broadcasting from Friday through Monday each week, and later expanding to a full 24-hour, 7-day service in 2002.